Network-Goods/hypercerts-docs/docs/pilot.md

 sidebar_position: 8
 ---

-# The HyperCert Pilot App
+# The Hypercert Pilot App

 > ### ❗️ Test-Net Implementation Disclaimer
 > We are excited to provide all collaborators with access to Solidity API, data models, a UI for minting or burning hypercerts, and more.
 We encourage everyone to experiment on the Goerli testnet and sandbox new ideas.
 Please continue reading for important legal disclaimers.